Bekind-Labs/todoapp-lambda/README.md

 This setup allows:

 - Familiar TDD workflow (w/ vitest).
 - Minimal overhead.
-(There are only thin wrappers.)
 - Integration tests using real(-ish) DynamoDB and S3.
 - E2E tests via API Gateway.
-(E2E tests are not included in this repo.)
 - Uniform IaC.
 (You can apply the same Terraform to LocalStack and AWS.)

 Limitations: